-Certain eligible employees in the Hourly Plan and Niles Bargaining Plan hired or rehired as of specified dates negotiated with the unions will receive retiree medical savings contributions to their accounts in an amount equal to \$0.40 and \$0.35, respectively, per hour worked.
+Certain eligible RMI participants hired or rehired as of specified dates negotiated with the unions will receive retiree medical savings contributions to their accounts in an amount equal to \$0.35 per hour worked.
 These employer contributions are contributed to the appropriate targeted maturity fund based on the participant's year of birth but may be transferred by the participant from the default fund to any eligible fund.